absolute-zer013/ffmpeg-gui-application/README.md

 - **Integration**: Command-line interface, presets import
 ## What's New - Phase 5 Tier 4

-The latest release includes four complex, high-value features:
+The latest release includes several complex, high-value features.
+Note: Two GUI features are currently disabled by default based on user feedback; see details below.

-### Dual Pane Mode
+### Dual Pane Mode (removed)
-Split-screen layout for comparing source and destination files side-by-side:
+Split-screen layout for comparing source and destination files side-by-side.

-- Horizontal or vertical orientation with resizable divider
-- Detailed track and metadata comparison
-- File preview before and after export
+Status as of 2025-10-25:
+- Fully removed from the codebase (widgets/models/tests retired)
+- Previously caused layout issues in some environments and was deprioritized
+- If reintroducing in future, it should be reimplemented from scratch to match current architecture

-### Waveform Visualization
+### Waveform Visualization (removed)
-Visual audio representation with advanced controls:
+Visual audio representation with zoom/pan and silence detection.

-- Zoom and pan through audio waveforms
-- Click to seek to specific positions
-- Automatic silence detection
-- Peak and RMS amplitude display
+Status as of 2025-10-25:
+- Fully removed from the codebase (model/service/widget/tests retired)
+- Removed due to startup overhead and limited value for most workflows
+- If reintroducing in future, it should be reimplemented with a lighter architecture

 ### Command-Line Interface
 Automate exports without the GUI: